incrementalelm/semantic-types/slides-new.md

 - Okay, that made it easier to unwrap late
 - Can I make it impossible?

+# What are modules?

+1. Group types and functions
+1. Hide some of them

+- The groupings determine what can be hidden
+- Ways to organize
+- Construct (`Types.elm`, `Views.elm`)
+  - Have to expose everything
+  - Hard to navigate
+- Type & domain concept

 # Opaque Types

 - Just means "private constructor"